Krasnopolskiy/scs-tool/README.md

   -h, --help            show this help message and exit -a ADDRESSES [ADDRESSES ...], --addresses ADDRESSES [ADDRESSES ...]
+                        List of address IDs containing the contracts to be parsed -t TRANSACTIONS [TRANSACTIONS ...], --transactions TRANSACTIONS [TRANSACTIONS ...]
-                        List of address IDs containing the contracts to be parsed -l LAST, --last LAST  The number of last transactions containing contracts to be parsed <= 100_000
+                        List of transactions IDs containing the contracts to be parsed -l LAST, --last LAST  The number of last transactions containing contracts to be parsed <= 100_000
 ```